In a Nutshell

 iCounseling doesn’t offer a free trial or promise any money-back guarantee if you’re unhappy with the service.
 That said, it does have a very simple and transparent pricing structure that is a good bit more affordable than in-person therapy.

-With iCounseling you’ll pay a flat fee of $65 per week, billed monthly at $260.
-The amount you pay has nothing to do with how much or how little you contact your counselor.
 You have access as much as your counselor is available, and you can cancel at any time.

 What’s Unique About iCounseling?